 These awe-inspiring views of water frothing and churning in mossy canyons is a natural state wonder!
 In the art (or adventure) of chasing waterfalls, the Kootenays is home to so many of them — how do you choose? which one to explore?
-Here is a list of our ‘MOST’ hidden falls (in alphabetical order) — happy waterfall chasing!
+Here is a list of hidden falls (in alphabetical order).
+Happy waterfall chasing!

-Bear (between Golden & Revelstoke) — Expect a wet spray while you descent down the wooden steps to the 100-metre falls.
+Located between Golden & Revelstoke – Expect a wet spray while you descent down the wooden steps to the 100-metre falls.

 (Location: At the east end of the parking area, there is a large sign about services in Glacier National Park.
 And just right of the sign is a completely unmarked, but well-maintained trail that descends into the forest.
 This easy hiking trail is a great opportunity to stretch your legs when travelling on the Trans-Canada Highway.
 The trail is only accessible if you are heading east on Hwy #1 from the summit of the Rogers Pass.
 From the summit, drive east for 13.3 km to a small turnout that has a viewpoint with an arrow indicating 200-metres.)

-Beaver Creek (Fruitvale/Trail) — In the late summer this is a popular swimming hole, while in the spring the dramatic plunge through the steep canyon is mesmerizing.
+In the late summer this is a popular swimming hole, near Fruitvale/Trail, offers a dramatic plunge through the steep canyon is mesmerizing.

 (Location: It is recommended to take the Falls Road East off the Highway 3B in Beaver Falls and follow it to the end.
 The path leads down to the bridge/waterfall).

-Begbie Falls (south of Revelstoke) — Begbie Falls is a small falls at the mouth of Begbie Creek on the Upper Arrow Lake.
+Begbie Falls is a small falls at the mouth of Begbie Creek on the Upper Arrow Lake, south of Revelstoke.

 (Location: This site is located at the end of the Begbie Falls Forest Service Road (FSR).
 Access the site by vehicle on Begbie Falls FSR or trail access from the Begbie Bluffs Parking area on Highway 23 via the Bluff Trail.
 The trail is a shared multi-use trail, mountain bikers please dismount and yield to all other users.)